 Toss a coin into the Fontana di Trevi

-The Fontana di Trevi was built in the 18 century and is centred around a statue of Neptun, the Roman god of water.
+The Fontana di Trevi was built in the 18 century and is centered around a statue of Neptun, the Roman god of water.
 It is nestled between several buildings and therefore it gets crowded pretty fast.
-However the fountain is definitly worth a visit as it is quite impressive.
-Furthermore the Trevi Fountain is famous for a tale which states that if you toss a coin into the fountain you will definitly return to Rome one day.
+However the fountain is definitely worth a visit as it is quite impressive.
+Furthermore the Trevi Fountain is famous for a tale which states that if you toss a coin into the fountain you will definitely return to Rome one day.

 Drink an Aperitivo at Happy Hour

 The word “Aperitivo” is derived from the Latin word “aperire” which translates to “open”.
 What it means is to “open”/prepare your stomach for dinner, which is usually done with an alcoholic beverage and some salty snacks on the side.

 Due to this tradition in the early evening, many restaurants have signs out promoting their happy hour, where you can get an aperitif for a little cheaper than what they normally cost throughout the day.
 A staple at every restaurant and also a favorite of ours was usually an Aperol Spritz, which we would enjoy before looking for a restaurant to eat dinner.